Launch App

 Borrowing FAQ

-• Borrowing on Templar is extremely simple.
-To start, a user selects an asset they will be depositing and stablecoin they would like to receive (type and network).
-The user is then prompted to select how large of a loan they would like to take out.
-Once the terms of the loan are finalized, a QR code or deposit address is provided to the user as well as a destination address for the stablecoins.
-When the deposit transaction is finalized (2-6 blocks for BTC depending on size), the stablecoins are released to the address the user provided.
+• Borrowing on Templar is simple.
+To start, you select an asset they will be depositing and stablecoin they would like to receive (type and network).
+Then select the size of the loan.
+Once the terms of the loan are finalized, a QR code or deposit address is provided as well as a destination address for the stablecoins (can be from a connected wallet).
+When the deposit transaction is finalized, you click borrow, signs a transaction, and then the stablecoins are released for withdraw to the provided address.

-The amount a user can borrow is a function of many different variables.
+The amount you can borrow is a function of many different variables.
 In particular, the collateral type, dollar amount of collateral provided, the max borrow ratio a market allows, and total amount of stablecoins within the protocol.
-In general, it is recommended that a user keep 2–3X more collateral in the protocol than loan value to avoid being liquidated during volatile market conditions.
+In general, it is recommended you keep 2–3X more collateral in the protocol than loan value to avoid being liquidated during volatile market conditions.

-Borrow positions typically remain open until closed by the user or in the event of a liquidation.
+Borrow positions typically can remain open for as long as you like until you choose to repay or in the event of a liquidation.
 However, some loan products have a fixed maximum duration, e.g. 1 year, after which the loan will automatically close if the loan has not already been repaid.
-Upon auto-closure, the collateral will be used to repay the loan, and any remaining funds will be returned to the user.
+Upon auto-closure, the collateral will be used to repay the loan, and any remaining funds will be returned to the you.

 Supplying Stablecoins FAQ